yOyOeK1/oiyshTerminal/ySS_calibration/README.md

 ![Welcome in oiyshTerminal - Logo](https://github.com/yOyOeK1/oiyshTerminal/blob/main/ySS_calibration/images/otWorld1.png?raw=true)

 **yss** Set of helping functions and mechanisms to get web browser page with menu, shaders, colors invert, red-black, rotation, ...
-Also provide a remote Screens Managment functionality.
+Also provide a remote Screens Managment functionality (in action: https://www.youtube.com/watch?v=fz_WaZtpGYo).

 # What is in it ?